tensorflow/tensorflow/tensorflow/tensorboard/README.md

 search the logdir provided, looking for subdirectories that contain TensorFlow event data.

+### Exporting Data from TensorBoard

+If you'd like to export data to visualize elsewhere (e.g. iPython Notebook), that's possible too.
+You can directly depend on the underlying classes that TensorBoard uses for loading data: `python/summary/event_accumulator.py` (for loading data from a single run) or `python/summary/event_multiplexer.py` (for loading data from multiple runs, and keeping it organized).
+These classes load groups of event files, discard data that was "orphaned" by TensorFlow crashes, and organize the data by tag.

+As another option, there is a script (tensorboard/scripts/serialize_tensorboard.py) which will load a logdir just like TensorBoard does, but write all of the data out to disk as json instead of starting a server.
+This script is setup to make "fake TensorBoard backends" for testing, so it is a bit rough around the edges.

 # Architecture

 TensorBoard consists of a Python backend (tensorboard/backend/) and a Typescript/Polymer/D3 frontend (tensorboard/lib/, tensorboard/components).

 # TensorBoard Development Instructions